milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 8 GFs annotated as : protein breakdown (proteolysis)
 - 7 GFs annotated as : detoxification
 - 6 GFs annotated as : pheromone sensing
-- 3 GFs annotated as : odorant binding
-- 3 GFs annotated as : Esterase and mating behavior
-- 2 GFs annotated as : transmembrane transport (toxin resistance)
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : glutathione metabolic process
-- 2 GFs annotated as : neurological (mostly uncharacterized)
-- 2 GFs annotated as : chromatin organization and transcription regulation

 #### Z_morio
 number of gene families with more than 2 members (upper 5th percentile) = 1373 (of 13008 orthogroups).
 34 unique Gene Groups with functional annotations, these ones appear more than once: